MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 *from [Openfl documentation](http://www.openfl.org/learn/resources/choosing-a-code-editor/)*

-Once OpenFL has been installed, it is helpful to choose an integrated development environment (IDE) with good support for Haxe and OpenFL development.
+Once Haxe has been installed, it is helpful to choose an integrated development environment (IDE) with good support for Haxe and OpenFL development.

 Although you can write code using even a simple text editor, a quality IDE can provide code completion (code hints), shortcuts to build and test your projects, and other tools to give you a great coding experience.